ceph/ceph/doc/rados/configuration/ceph-conf.rst

 These sections include:

-.. confval:: global
+.. confval_section:: global

    Settings under ``global`` affect all daemons and clients in a Ceph Storage Cluster.

    :example: ``log_file = /var/log/ceph/$cluster-$type.$id.log``

-.. confval:: mon
+.. confval_section:: mon

    Settings under ``mon`` affect all ``ceph-mon`` daemons in the Ceph Storage Cluster, and override the same setting in